Georgia Cerebral Palsy Resources

 As mentioned above, cerebral palsy is a motor disorder.
 The parts of the brain which instruct limbs to move in a certain way don’t work as they should due to malformation of the brain, resulting in stiff (spastic/hypertonic) or floppy (hypotonic) muscle tone.
 The symptoms can be mild or severe, and can even result in problems with vision, speech, hearing, swallowing, and bladder control.

-All this costs a lot of money for any American family, which is why it’s advisable to discuss your case with a Georgia cerebral palsy attorney to learn the options available to you and your family.
+All this costs a lot of money for any American family, which is why it’s advisable to discuss your case with a Georgia cerebral palsy birth injury lawyer to learn the options available to you and your family.
 Through a birth injury claim, you may be able to recover the compensation you’ve lost as a result, as well as the compensation your child will need for future medical care, assistive devices, treatment, and more.
-Call our cerebral palsy lawyers today for a free consultation at 1-855-833-3707.
+Call our cerebral palsy birth injury lawyers today for a free consultation at 1-855-833-3707.